Health Professional Education

 For All Health Professionals

-The Genomic Healthcare Branch is offering the NHGRI Short Course in Genomics: Nurse, Physician Assistant and Faculty Track from August 1 - August 3, 2016.
+The Genomic Healthcare Branch is offering the NHGRI Short Course in Genomics: Nurse, Physician Assistant and Faculty Track from August 8 - August 11, 2017.
 This year's course is for nurses, nurse practitioners, physician assistants and the faculty who educate these health professionals in genomics.
-Deadline for applications: May 20, 2016

 - The Genomics in Medicine Lecture Series